-The Securities and Exchange Commission, in consultation with State securities commissions (or any agencies or offices performing like functions), shall seek to encourage the adoption of State laws providing for reciprocal enforcement by State securities commissions of subpoenas issued by another State securities commission sæking to compel persons to attend, testify in, or produce documents or records in connection with an action or investigation by a State securities commission of an alleged violation of State securities laws.
+The Securities and Exchange Commission, in consultation with State securities commissions (or any agencies or offices performing like functions), shall seek to encourage the adoption of State laws providing for reciprocal enforcement by State securities commissions of subpoenas issued by another State securities commission seeking to compel persons to attend, testify in, or produce documents or records in connection with an action or investigation by a State securities commission of an alleged violation of State securities laws.

 7. The scope of subpoena enforcement in each state is a general matter for judicial determination.
 Under Section 602, an individual subpoenaed to testify by the administrator is not compelled to testify within the meaning of these sections simply by service of a subpoena.
 Under Section 602(b) the individual can be subpoenaed and compelled to attend.
 Once in attendance an individual can assert an evidentiary privilege or exemption, see Section 601(c), including the Fifth Amendment privilege against self-incrimination.
 If an individual refuses to testify or give evidence, the administrator may apply (or have the appropriate state attorney apply) to the appropriate court for the relief specified in Section 602(c).
-If the individual invokes the privilege against self-incrimination, Section 602(d) allows the administrator to apply to the appropriate court to compel testimony under a "use immunity" provision barring the record compelled or other evidence obtained being used in a criminal case.
+If the individual invokes the privilege against selfincrimination, Section 602(d) allows the administrator to apply to the appropriate court to compel testimony under a "use immunity" provision barring the record compelled or other evidence obtained being used in a criminal case.
 See People v.
 District Co. of Arapahoe County, 894 P.2d 739 (Colo.
 1995).
-The phrase "directly or indirectly" in Section 602(d) is intended to include testimony, other evidence, or other information derived from immunized testimoy, statements, records, or evidence.